Piper is one month old, but it feels like a year since I got her at just 8 weeks young.

-Piper has wedged herself into our lives in the best way possible, and I now can’t imagine my life without her.
-She’s already doubled in size (from 6lb to 12lb) and, according to many weight calculators (because yes, I’m now that crazy person) we predict she’ll double once more into her full-grown size (approximately 24lb).
-This was her the day we got her compared to a few days ago:
+Piper has wedged herself into my life in the best way possible, and I can’t imagine my life without her now.
+She’s already doubled in size (from 6lb to 12lb) and according to many weight calculators, I predict she’ll double once more into her full-grown size of anywhere from 30-45lb.

 Nip Biting in the Bud

-Up until we used the jowling technique, Piper didn’t want to show affection or receive it, she was aggressive with us and was a ball of anxiety.
-What we’ve learned since was that when dogs don’t have a strong leader, the pressure falls on them to lead, and that’s a lot of responsibility for a small pup to have on their shoulders.
-Sometimes puppy aggression can be born out of anxiety over having to step up.
-The first day we started using the jowling technique, showing her we’re in charge, she transformed immediately.
-She wanted to cuddle, be pet and even lied with us on the floor, snuggling into us.
+Up until I used jowling to calm Piper, she didn’t show affection or receive it well.
+She was aggressive and a ball of anxiety.
+What I’ve learned since was that when dogs don’t have a strong leader, the pressure falls on them to lead, and that’s a lot of responsibility for a small pup to have on their shoulders!
+Sometimes puppy aggression can be born out of anxiety, and the feeling of needing to step up and establish themselves.
+The first day I started using the jowling technique, I saw a change in her.
+She wanted to cuddle (in her own way), be pet and even lied with me on the floor—which has never happened before!
 It was like night and day.
-She was probably sp relieved of the pressure and was able to just relax, knowing we would take care of her and not the other way around.
+In hindsight, she was probably feeling relieved of the pressure to uphold the house and was finally able to just relax knowing I would take care of her.

-We crate-trained Piper and continue to crate her overnight still, and likely will for months to come.
-A lot of people think crate-training is cruel, but dogs actually love their crates if used correctly.
-If they hate their crate, it’s likely the fault of the owner for using their crate as a time-out or punishment.
-It’s simple conditioning.
-If you treat their crate as their safe place, they’ll love it.
-It’s their bedroom, essentially, and when positivity reinforced with treats and praise anytime they enter the crate, they’ll learn to love their little space.
+I crate-trained Piper, and she didn’t love it, but eventually learned to see her crate as her safe place.
+A lot of people think crate-training is cruel, but dogs actually love their crates if used correctly!
+If they hate their crate, it’s likely the fault of the owner for using their crate for only negative reasons (as a time-out or punishment or when owners leave the home).
+It’s simple conditioning: if you treat their crate as their safe place (think of it as their bedroom), and reinforce the action of entering the crate with treats and praise, they’ll learn to love their little space.

-Anytime we leave the house, we crate Piper.
-We don’t throw her in right before we leave, or she’ll just learn to fear her crate.
-Rather, leading up to leaving her, we’ll play in and around her crate, put treats in her crate, and when she goes in willingly, we lock her in, and only once she seemed rested do we gently leave the house without acknowledging her in any way.
+Anytime I left the house, I crated puppy Piper.
+But I didn’t just throw her in right before leaving, or she’d just learn to fear her crate.
+Rather, leading up to leaving her, I’d play in and around her crate, put treats in her crate, etc., and when she got in willingly, I’d lock it quietly, and only leave the house once she seemed rested without acknowledging her in any way.
 This minimizes her anxiety.

 All in all, don’t make leaving home or coming home a big deal.
 When you leave, don’t work them up by saying “bye” and being sad as you close the door.
-Try to sneak out whenever possible and don’t make eye-contact or speak to them while you leave.
-Same goes for coming home: When we enter our home from being away, we don’t acknowledge her for about 10 minutes.
+Try to sneak out!
+Don’t make eye-contact or speak to them while you leave.
+Same goes for coming home: When entering home from being away, don’t acknowledge an excitable or barking puppy for about 10 minutes.
 It’s hard not to want to just see and play with her, but it’s important she only be acknowledged and let out once she’s calm, and coming out means going straight to potty first!
 That teaches her that she’ll get what she wants eventually if she simply waits patiently.
 No amount of whining, barking or freaking out will get her what she wants.
 Which applies to sleeping too.
-Because we’ve adopted this attitude towards her crate, every night she willingly goes in her crate in the living room and we sleep through the whole night in our bedroom with the door closed.
-There’s never a peep out of her.
+Because I’ve encouraged this positive attitude towards the crate, she willingly goes in her crate at night when she’s ready for bed and sleeps through the night.